michaelangelovalente/Leetcode_Valente_Michaelangelo/README.md

 - [x] 349.
 Intersection of two arrays ( DS used: BST, HashSet /w nodes )
 - [x] 706.
 Design Hash Map ( DS used: linked list *to handle collisions* )
 - [x] 743.
 Network Delay Time ( Algo used to solve the problem: There are two versions, Dijkstra that uses a Priorityqueue )
+- [x] 787.
+Cheapest flights within K stops( Algo used to solve the problem: Bellman Ford. [ Basic versione that uses 2 support arrays. ] )
 - [x] 1101.The Earliest Moment When Everyone Become Friends ( DS used: Union-F )
 - [x] 1584.
 Min Cost to Connect All Points (Algo Used to solve the problem: Kruskal's Algorithm)
 - [x] 1971.Find if path exists ( DS used: Union-F )